MotoGP: Dani Pedrosa wins in Valencia as Jorge Lorenzo crashes

 Dani Pedrosa ended the MotoGP season with a win in Valencia after newly-crowned world champion Jorge Lorenzo spectacularly crashed out.

-The Spaniard, who won the title last month, opted to start on slick tyres on a wet track and took the lead as other riders changed from wet tyres.
+The Spaniard, opted to start on slick tyres on a wet track and took the lead as other riders changed from wet tyres.

 However, he was catapulted off while attempting to lap a backmarker.

 That allowed Pedrosa to win, with Katsuyuki Nakasuga second and Casey Stoner, in his last MotoGP race, third.

 Lorenzo, who was not injured in his spill despite landing on his head and sliding into the gravel trap, picked up his world title at an awards ceremony later on Sunday.